 Life Insurance Coverage

-While it is true that some insurance companies may view those with a felony record as being too risky for getting coverage.
-It is also true that obtaining life insurance means considering several factors with a felony past being one of them.
+While it is true that some insurance companies may view those with a felony record as being too risky to get coverage.
+It is also true that obtaining life insurance means considering several factors, with a felony past being one of them.

-In many cases, a felony is viewed much like a serious health condition or engaging in activities which are hazardous, such as skydiving or scuba diving.
-However, there are other factors that go into a felony conviction that you will need to know about before applying for life insurance.
+In many cases, a felony is viewed much like a serious health condition or engaging in hazardous activities like skydiving or scuba diving.
+However, other factors go into a felony conviction that you must know about before applying for life insurance.

 Nature of Conviction:

-Not all felonies are alike, which means that a person convicted of one crime may not be considered as high a risk by insurance companies compared to another crime.
-In fact, most felonies are drug and alcohol-related to the most common included in the following;
+Not all felonies are alike, which means that a person convicted of one crime may not be considered as high risk by insurance companies compared to another crime.
+In fact, most felonies are drug and alcohol-related, the most common included in the following;

 - Drug Abuse